OmarMiniesy/Notes/Security/Web Application Security/Authentication.md

 ##### [[HTTP]] Basic Authentication

-> Client recieves token from server constructed by concatenating username and password and then encoding in Base64. ([[Web Encoding]])
+> Client receives token from server constructed by concatenating username and password and then encoding in Base64. ([[Web Encoding]])
 > This token is stored in the browser, and adds it in the `authorization` header of every request.
 ```
 Authorization: Basic base64(username:password)